 It’s all about having a plan, being consistent and always following through folks.

-How to create a starter plan for frugal living
+How to create a starter plan for living a more frugal lifestyle

 How to ensure consistency